 In addition, you may encounter additional fees and expenses which will be paid directly to a third party (e.g. travel, attorney fees, etc.).Learn About Resources for Funding Your Adoption

-You may choose to join our program that offers two service tracks as described below.
+The length of time it takes to complete an infant adoption varies greatly.
+On average, it takes 2-3 years.
+We’ve found that families who actively do their own outreach often become adoptive parents sooner.
 Please keep in mind that with infant open adoption there is no way to predict or guarantee a time frame for placement to occur, the child’s birth parents decide which family feels like the best fit for their child.

 We have developed and maintain effective collaborations with outside resources critical to a designated adoption process such as Interstate Compact on the Placement of Children (ICPC), American Academy of Adoption Attorneys, Indian Law Center, and Department of Human Services.

-Many designated situations can be time critical.
-We will act responsively to ensure the best opportunity for adoptive families to complete requirements necessary for the placement of a child into their home.
+Many designated situations can be time-critical.
+We will act responsively to ensure the best opportunity for adoptive families to complete the requirements necessary for the placement of a child into their home.

 Lutheran Adoption Network